 Time.
 The bundle will save you hours and hours of time.
 The Excel template automatically pulls all the data you need to projected a player and it performs calculations for you.
 It links directly to each player’s Fangraphs page.

 Not to mention this is a projection model you can use every season for the rest of your fantasy baseball career.
 You’ll save time every season, giving you more time to focus on fine tuning your projections, rankings, and other draft preparation.

 Here’s What Comes In The Bundle

 You can see a video breakdown of the bundle below.

 - Projecting X, by Mike Podhorzer

 - The Excel file template which comes with:

 - Clickable links that go directly to the necessary Fangraphs pages to make your projection process as efficient as possible

-- A template to calculate averages necessary for Projecting X
+- Automatic calculation of averages necessary for Projecting X

 - A detailed instruction manual to walk you through the process and how to use the Excel file